david-domz/mockallan/README.md

-# `mockallan`- Universal HTTP Server Mock
+# `mockallan`- HTTP Server Mock

-`mockallan` is a universal HTTP server mock that can be used as a replacement of a production HTTP server in a test environment.
+`mockallan` is a versatile HTTP server mock designed for use as a substitute for a production HTTP server within a testing environment.

 ## Features

 - Command line Interface for CI Integration: Enables seamless integration into continuous integration environments, making it ideal for automated testing workflows.

-- Mock Assertion Capabilities: Supports assertions after running the software under test, helping you validate expected responses.
+- Assertion Capabilities: Provides assertion support for validating expected responses during testing.

-- Stub Capabilities and Configurable Stub Responses: Offers the flexibility to configure stub responses for specific endpoints and provides a default response for all other endpoints.
+- Stub Capabilities with Configurable Responses: Offers endpoint-specific response configuration and a default response for unmatched endpoints.

-- Initialization Time Configuration: Allows you to set up stub responses using a JSON file at the time of initialization.

-- Runtime Configuration: Permits the dynamic configuration of stub responses during runtime by posting a JSON file.
-Refer to the Stub Configuration API section below for details.
+- Configuration Flexibility: Supports JSON-based stub response setup during initialization and dynamic runtime configuration.
+See the Stub Configuration API section below for details.

-- Request History: Maintains a request history, allowing powerful assertion capabilities and diagnostics.
+- History: Maintains a comprehensive request history, empowering robust assertion capabilities and diagnostics.

-- API Naming Consistency: Adheres to a naming convention for the Stub Configuration API and Mock Assertion API, based on the `Mock` class from the standard Python package `unittest.mock`.
-This ensures a familiar and consistent experience for Python developers.
+- API Naming Consistency: Adheres to naming conventions in line with the Mock class from the Python unittest.mock standard library, ensuring a consistent experience for Python developers.

-- Lean and Compact: It boasts a concise codebase of under 700 lines, emphasizing minimalism and optimized resource utilization.
+- Lean and Compact: Features a concise codebase of under 1000 lines, emphasizing minimalism and efficient resource utilization.

 ## Requirements